 Another time, I was chugging along when the car stopped unexpectedly.
 Well, I say unexpectedly, but by this time I had adopted the cub scout motto of ‘expect the unexpected’, and didn’t fully expect to reach my destination, ever.
 In fact, the only unexpected thing about driving the damn thing was the few times I got to where I was going without breaking down.

-Anyway, I was chugging along and the car stopped.
+Anyway, I was chugging along and the car lost ‘power’ and stopped.
 I opened the bonnet and saw smoke pouring from the air filter housing.
-Pinged off the clips holding the lid in place and reached inside to grab the air filter, which was blisteringly hot.
+I pinged off the clips holding the lid in place and reached inside to grab the air filter, which was blisteringly hot.
 I wrapped a rag around my hand and tried again — grabbed the air filter and pulled it out.
 Whoomph!
 It burst into flames.
 Now, at this point, I was reacting how any normal person would.
 By normal I mean ‘person with a normal car’.
-Had I not been in shock and working with the cognitive ability of a dog, I would have stuffed the filter back in and let the damn thing burn.
+Had I not been in shock and working with the cognitive ability of a dog, I would have stuffed the filter back into the engine bay and let the damn thing burn.

 It was only later that day it dawned on me that I had third party, fire and theft insurance cover.
-Out of the trifecta of possibilities to get rid of the damn thing, I couldn’t sell it, and nobody would nick it — believe me I tried — I left it unlocked with the spare keys in it all the time, so a good fire would have been my best bet.
-Even now, thinking back, I’m tempted to clasp my hands to my head, drop to my haunches and leap frog-like around the room while wailing at my stupidity, like a Basil Fawlty clone.
+Out of the trifecta of possibilities to get rid of the damn thing, I couldn’t sell it, and no self respecting criminal would nick it — believe me I tried — I left it unlocked with the spare keys in it all the time, a good fire would have been my best bet.
+Even now, thinking back, I barely resist the urge to clasp my hands to my head, drop to my haunches and leap frog-like around the room while wailing at my stupidity, like a Basil Fawlty clone.

 Anyway, I digress, in the USA they have something called the ‘lemon law’ that says if you buy a duff car, the manufacturer is obliged to buy it back from you.
 This is a fantastic piece of legislation for consumers.

-Unfortunately we don’t have it over here for cars that don’t work properly, and certainly not for dodgy boilers, but you can guard against being caught out by doing your homework.
+Unfortunately we don’t have it over here for cars that don’t work properly, and certainly not for dodgy boilers, but you can guard against being caught out by doing your homework and buying a decent one to start with.
 That, and not buying one second hand from your parents, especially if their last car was a Wartburg.